Aims & Scope

 3. Abbreviations: Except for units of measurement, abbreviations are strongly discouraged.
 Except for units of measurement, the frst time an abbreviation appears, it should be preceded by the words for which it stands.

-institutional affiliation(s).
+This should contain the title of an article, full names of authors and institutional affiliation(s).
 If several authors, and institutions are listed, they should be clearly indicated with which department and institution each author is affiliated.
 In a separate paragraph, address for correspondence, including the name of corresponding author, degree, address (institutional affiliation, city, zip-code and country telephone and fax numbers, and e-mail address) should be given.
 The corresponding author will receive all correspondence regarding the manuscript, as well as proof pages and reprint requests.
 Also indicate where the paper was presented, and if applicable, provide a brief acknowledgment of any grants and/or other assistance received.
 A running title, 50 characters or less including blank, should not be declarative or interrogative sentences.

 Abstract and key words